TheChymera/chymeric_tutorials/source/_posts/2014-07-23-per-attack-risk-dice-odds.markdown

 ##Odds Table

-For ease of overview we have compiled a table with all the odds (victory, tie. defeat) of a single attack in the common Risk set-up (6-sided dice and a cap of 3 attackers and 2 defenders).
+For ease of overview we have compiled a table with all the odds (victory, tie, defeat) of a single attack in the common Risk set-up (6-sided dice and a cap of 3 attackers and 2 defenders).

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;border:none;margin:0px auto;}